 Copy and Paste Develop Settings

 Yes, believe it or not, Lightroom allows you to copy and paste.
 The copy and paste method is one of my favourite ways to copy develop settings between images.
 It works in both the Develop module and the Library module.

-Whilst in the Develop module, you can only paste settings to one other photograph at any one time but in the Library module, you can paste the develop settings to many photos at once.
+While in the Develop module, you can only paste settings to one other photograph at any one time, but in the Library module, you can paste the develop settings to many photos at once.

 - To copy Develop settings from the currently selected photo, do one of the following:

 - In the Develop module, click on the Copy button at the bottom left of the screen.
-This will open a dialogue box that will allow you to choose which setting you want to copy.
-This is a very useful feature because you may not want to copy all adjustments from one image to the other.
-For example, the spot healing tool when pasted into other images will probably be in the wrong place because Lightroom pastes local adjustments in exactly the same place on all photos.
+This will open a dialogue box that will allow you to choose which settings you want to copy.
+This is a handy feature because you may not want to copy all adjustments from one image to the other.
+For example, the spot healing tool when pasted into other images will probably be in the wrong place because Lightroom pastes local adjustments in precisely the same place on all photos.

 - In the Library module, choose Photo > Develop Settings > Copy Settings.
 This will open the same Copy Settings dialogue box to allow you the choice which settings you want to copy.